JesseTG/melonds-ds/README.md

 **NOTE:** melonDS DS does not support savestates for homebrew games.

+## Microphone Support

+melonDS DS supports libretro's new microphone API, allowing you to use your computer's microphone as a DS microphone!

+**NOTE:** The most recent stable release of RetroArch (as of this writing) does not yet include microphone support.
+You will need to use a nightly build.

 # Missing Features

 These features have not yet been implemented in standalone [melonDS][melonds],